stay-c77/HASH/README.md

         <JSON>
             {{
                 "quiz_title": "Quiz for {topics} topics",
-                "level":"The levels must be beginner intermediate or hard or extreme" "questions": [
+                "level":"The levels must be beginner, intermediate or hard" "questions": [
                     {{
-                        "question": "hint: Extract question from the syllabus", "options": ["hint: Extract answer options from the syllabus"], "answer": "hint: Extract correct answer from the syllabus" }},...
+                        "question": "hint: Generate question from the selected topic", "options": ["hint: Generate answer options from the questions generated"], "answer": "hint: Extract correct answer from the options generated" }},...
                 ]
             }}
             <instructions>
-                The user want {beginner} beginner, {intermediate} intermediate, {hard} hard and {extreme} extreme
+                The user want {beginner} beginner, {intermediate} intermediate and {hard} hard The user wants 30% Beginner level questions, 40% intermediate questions and 30% Hard level questions By default generate 10 questions, if user did not specify the {number_of_questions}
             </instructions>
         </JSON>
     </user>